Constantin Nica: Dinamo București

-Atalanta Bergamo and loans
+Atalanta and loans

-On 11 July 2013, Atalanta acquired 85% of the player's rights from Dinamo Bucharest for a reported €1.6 million.
-He made his first-team debut on 18 August 2013, in a 3–0 Coppa Italia win against Bari.
-He made his Serie A debut as an 82-minute substitute for Cristiano Del Grosso.
+On 11 July 2013, Atalanta acquired 85% of the player's rights from Dinamo for a reported €1.6 million fee.
+He made his first-team debut under coach Stefano Colantuono on 18 August 2013, in a 3–0 Coppa Italia win against Bari.
+He made his Serie A debut as an 82nd-minute substitute for Cristiano Del Grosso in a 2–1 away loss to Cagliari.
+On 26 October, he received a red card for a tackle against Éder in a 1–0 loss to Sampdoria.

-On 11 July 2014, Cesena signed Nica on a full-season loan.
-He made his debut in a 3–0 Serie A loss against Juventus, making his way in as a 77-minute substitute for Luigi Giorgi.
+In July 2014, Atalanta sent Nica on a full-season loan to fellow Serie A club Cesena.
+He made his debut under coach Pierpaolo Bisoli in a 3–0 Serie A loss against Juventus, coming on as a 77th-minute substitute for Luigi Giorgi.
+In his second appearance, he scored an own goal in a 1–1 draw against Sampdoria.
+Cesena suffered relegation at the end of the season.

-On 25 July 2015, Avellino signed Nica on a full-season loan.

-Nica joined Latina on loan for the 2016–17 season.

-On 2 September 2017, he returned for the first time to Dinamo Bucuresti.
+On 25 July 2015, Serie B club Avellino signed Nica on a full-season loan.
+Subsequently, he joined Latina on loan for the 2016–17 Serie B season.
+On 1 September 2017, Atalanta loaned him to Dinamo, the club from which he was transferred four years earlier.
+However, he made only three league appearances for The Red Dogs.